ReofSpa/hetznerdyndns/README.md

 3. Choose the domain/zone in which your DNS entries/records are in
 4. Choose the two entries/records (IPv4 and IPv6) to update (you can also omit one of these, e.g. if you do not have a IPv4 or IPv6)
 5. You're done!
 The final page shows you an example of the update for a FritzBox router (you might have to alter it for your DynDNS client)
-6. Recommendation: password protect the directories on you webserver (you never know)
+6. Recommendation: use https and password protect the directories on you webserver (you never know)
 # Limitations
 * The script does only minor checks on validity, so use it at own's risk (I am not responsible for any issues caused by it).
 * I am not a professional programmer.
 Code might be ugly or strange to some extent, but it works (at least for me).